 A brighter future for kids with Marfan syndrome

 It's now possible for children and adults with Marfan to live longer and enjoy a good quality of life.
 Although Marfan syndrome has no cure, treatments can help delay or prevent complications.
-Read more about how kids and teens with Marfan syndrome can lead a normal life.

 Resources for families

 For more information about Marfan syndrome, visit the National Marfan Foundation website.